embedded-office/canopen-stack/docs/docs/hardware/timer/index.md

 uint8_t DrvTimerUpdate(void);
 ```

-The required implementation depends on the time generation mode:
+The required implementation depends on time generation mode:

 - *Cyclic Mode* - the function counts the amount of cyclic interrupts and indicates an elapsed time interval by returning `(uint8_t)1u`.

-- *Delta Mode* - this function returns always an elapsed time interval `(uint8_t)1u`, because each interrupt represents a needed time interval.
+- *Delta Mode* - this function returns always an elapsed time interval `(uint8_t)1u` because each interrupt represents a needed time interval.

 ### Timer Driver Integration

-During design of the driver interface for usage with the CANopen stack, we want to decouple the CANopen library from the driver implementation.
-At the same time, we want to keep the overal usage as easy as possible.
+During the design of the driver interface for usage with the CANopen stack, we want to decouple the CANopen library from the driver implementation.
+At the same time, we want to keep the overall usage as easy as possible.

-The solution for this requirements is the implementation of the timer driver function as static functions within a single file and an allocated interface structure of type `CO_IF_TIMER_DRV`:
+The solution for this requirement is the implementation of the timer driver function as static functions within a single file and an allocated interface structure of type `CO_IF_TIMER_DRV`:

 ```c
 #include "co_if.h"